 News catalysts and volume are important when looking at low float stocks.
 They are both good indicators of stock health.

 News catalysts are extremely important when it comes to low float stocks, so keeping track of what’s happening is necessary.
-It could be possible to profit from both the rise and fall of a stock but understanding what the news is telling you is vitae.
+It could be possible to profit from both the rise and fall of a stock, but understanding what the news is telling you is vital.

 You also want to look at volume.
 Volume means movement.
 Movement means transactions.
 Volume can help a trader understand the health of a stock as well as how the performance of the movement is.

 Low float stocks are stocks with a low amount of shares.
 The demand is typically higher than the supply so the price is increased, but there is a way to improve your stock portfolio with these assets.

-Given the right tools, stocks with low float are great for day traders because of their increased volatility because of the high demand.
+Given the right tools, these stocks are great for day traders because of their increased volatility because of the high demand.
 With that being said, what goes up must come down.
 As fast as low float stocks can go up, they can go down just as fast.

 News and Volume are good indicators of stock health and are important to monitor when looking to trade low float stock.
 Tracking movements and headlines could allow traders to maximize their strategies.

 Benzinga Pro provides traders with news as soon as they hit the headlines as well as filters to find the information needed to stay up to date and take advantage of unique trading opportunities.